panoptic-labs/docs/blog/2025-10-16-panoptic-v2-is-coming/2025-10-16-panoptic-v2-is-coming.md

 ### What We Learned

 While V1 broke new ground, it also revealed challenges that shaped our redesign.
--   **Security:** A [vulnerability](/blog/position-spoofing-post-mortem) discovered through our bug bounty program highlighted the need for deeper audits and stronger safeguards.
+-   **Security:** A [vulnerability](/blog/position-spoofing-post-mortem) discovered through our bug bounty program highlighted the need for more defensive programming and stronger safeguards.
 -   **Complex UX:** Users had to manually manage ranges, rebalances, and collateral, creating a steep learning curve.
 -   **Onboarding friction:** The deposit fee and commission structure discouraged new users.
 -   **Limited Position Flexibility:** Exiting positions was often challenging due to restrictions around force exercises and limited options for reducing position size, making active position management troublesome.